Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: Related Works

-For image domains, a TTE attacker aims to find a perturbation $\delta$ of a correctly classified input image $x$, yielding $\hat{x} = x + \delta$, such that: (i) by its appearance, $\hat{x}$ still (to a human observer) belongs to the same class as $x$, but (ii) the Classifier now outputs an incorrect decision $\hat{c}(\hat{x}) \neq \hat{c}(x)$; (iii) The most damaging attacks are {\it targeted}, wherein the decided class $\hat{c}$ is chosen by the attacker (and thus is not merely a misclassification).
+For image domains, a TTE attacker aims to find a perturbation $\delta$ of a correctly classified input image $x$, yielding $\hat{x} = x + \delta$, such that: \begin{itemize} \item by its appearance, $\hat{x}$ still (to a human observer) belongs to the same class as $x$, but \item the classifier now outputs an incorrect decision $\hat{c}(\hat{x}) \neq \hat{c}(x)$; \item the most potentially damaging attacks are {\it targeted}, wherein the decided class $\hat{c}$ is chosen by the attacker (and thus is not merely a misclassification). \end{itemize}

-Attack methods can be categorized based on the attacker's knowledge.
+Numerous TTE attacks have been proposed in the literature, e.g., \cite{bai2020targeted, goodfellow2014explaining, carlini2017towards,sun2020towards, dia2021localized}.
+These methods can be categorized based on the attacker's assumed knowledge.
 In white-box attacks, the attacker has full knowledge of the classifier {\em and} of any defense mechanism -- such attacks could be consistent with an insider threat.
-In Black-box attacks, the attacker does not have any knowledge of the classifier or of any mounted defense.
-However, the attacker can query the classifier to learn about it.
-Here, as commonly considered in previous works \cite{miller2019not,schlegl2019f,raghuram2020detecting}, we assume a threat model in between these two (black and white box) extremes -- the attacker has full knowledge of the classifier, but no knowledge of any defense supporting the classifier.
+In black-box attacks, the attacker does not have any knowledge of the classifier or of any mounted defense; however, the attacker can query the classifier to learn about it.
+Here, as commonly considered in previous works \cite{miller2019not,schlegl2019f,raghuram2020detecting}, we primarily assume a threat model in between these two (black-box and white-box) extremes.
+That is, we assume a grey-box scenario where the attacker has full knowledge of the classifier, but no knowledge of any defense supporting the classifier.
+However, we will also evaluate our method against a white-box attack.

-In the following, we will evaluate defenses against two targeted TTE attacks -- the Fast Gradient Sign Method (FGSM) \cite{Goodfellow15} and Carlini-Wagner (CW) \cite{carlini2017towards}.
+In the following, we will evaluate defenses against two targeted TTE attacks -- the Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining} and Carlini-Wagner (CW) \cite{carlini2017towards}.
 FGSM is a computationally efficient attack method where the perturbation $\delta$ is calculated as:

-Here $\varepsilon$ is the perturbation size, $y_t$ is the target class, and $J(x, y)$ is the loss function given image $x$ and class $y$.
-A commonly used loss is the cross entropy loss.
-CW learns the perturbation based on the following optimization problem:
+where $\varepsilon$ is the perturbation size, $t$ is the target class, $J(x, y)$ is the loss function given image $x$ and class $y$, and {\rm sign} is an element-wise sign operation ($\rightarrow \pm 1$) on the gradient.
+Cross-entropy loss is commonly used.
+CW learns the perturbation based, e.g., on the following optimization problem: